henrikdchristensen/SDU-Data-Mining-Exam/README.md

    - Mac: MacTeX
    - Linux: TeX Live
 2. Install pandoc (https://pandoc.org/), make sure it can be found using `pandoc --version`.
 Otherwise, try to re-open terminal.
-3. Convert to pdf by running the following command: `jupyter nbconvert --to pdf evaluation.ipynb`.
+3. Convert to pdf by running the following command from the `src` folder: `jupyter nbconvert --to pdf evaluation.ipynb`.